whynotshrutz/AgreeWise/README.md

 4. Click Load unpacked → select your AgreeWise/ folder.

 5. The AgreeWise icon will now appear in your Chrome toolbar.

+6. Click the AgreeWise icon on any Terms or Privacy page and press **Analyze** to generate a localized, collapsible summary with optional text-to-speech.

+## 🧱 Built With
+- Chrome’s Built-in AI APIs (Summarizer, Prompt, Translator, TTS)
+- Vanilla JavaScript, Tailwind-style CSS
+- PDF.js for local PDF parsing